trothr/znetboot/CP_Commands.md

 # CP Commands

+This document discusses
-z/VM "Control Program" commands for use with Linux
+z/VM "Control Program" commands for use with Linux.

 Linux on z/VM can issue "CP commands" by way of the `vmcp` utility.
 The number and nature of all CP commands is far beyond scope